Sabari-2005/softweb/README.md

 ## RESULT:
-The program for designing software company website using HTML and CSS is completed successfully.
+Project for responsive web design using Bootstrap is completed successfully.